 The CrossFit Open is an annual competition CrossFit athletes compete in to qualify for the CrossFit Games.
 It’s one of the biggest parts of the CrossFit community season.

-With the new advancement system and competition map, the 2023 NOBULL CrossFit Open will consist of three workouts that take place over a four week period in February and March.
+With the new advancement system and competition map, the 2024 NOBULL CrossFit Open will consist of three workouts that take place over three weeks in February and March.

 When Does the CrossFit Open Start?

 The 2024 CrossFit Open starts on February 29, 2024.
 The competition closes on March 18th, 2024.

 Here are some key dates to anticipate for:

 - Workout 24.1 – Feb.
 29-March 4